danielrvancura/projecttwo/README.md

 Next Steps
 Still can't get the home page how I would like it.
 Footer wouldn't work on the home page so i scrapped it.
 Image wouldnn't work so i scrapped it.

+Verb    Path    Action    Used for
+GET    /favorites   index    pulls a list of similar artists to your favorite GET    /signup    new    sign up form for website
+GET    /login   new    renders login
+POST    /favorites    create    create a page with 9 similar artists POST    /signup    create    create a page with 9 similar artists POST    /login    create    authenticates sign in
+GET    /logout   new    renders logout
+GET    /api   new   initial pull from API
+PUT    /teams/:name    update    update a specific team (using form data from /teams/:name/edit) DELETE    /delete/:id   destroy    deletes an artist from your favorites

 Technologies Used
 Node.js
 Express